 Steamed silken tofu topped with meat and gravy is a homey Chinese comfort-food staple.
 While traditional preparations use minced pork that's been marinated for hours, we keep the prep time to a minimum (and add some Western flair besides) by starting instead with spicy Italian sausage, cooked in a thick, glossy sauce of shiitake mushrooms, soy sauce, oyster sauce, and cornstarch.

 This mashup salad creatively blends the Italian bread-based salad panzanella with the flavors of Vietnamese banh mi.
-Oven-dried baguette cubes and seared tofu form the base; homemade pickles and fresh vegetables add crunch and acidic tang; a sweet and savory honey-hoisin sauce dresses it; and a final drizzle of chili mayo adds heat.
+Oven-dried baguette cubes and seared tofu form the base; homemade pickles and fresh vegetables add crunch and acidic tang; a sweet-and-savory honey-hoisin sauce dresses it; and a final drizzle of chili mayo adds heat.
 Note that the marinade for the tofu here contains fish sauce, but you could easily veganize your tofu by using the marinade from our grilled tofu banh mi recipe, and swap out the mayo for a vegan alternative like Just Mayo.

 Flavored with lemongrass, shallots, and garlic, the broth used in this recipe doubles as cooking liquid for the rice—just dump the grains directly in the pot with the broth ingredients.
 Ground pork and tofu bulk up the soup, but it's the toppings—cilantro, scallions, chilies, and fried shallots—that really make it come alive.

 This soup is hefty with add-ins: shredded chicken thighs, ribbons of bok choy, diced tofu, and hearty buckwheat noodles.
 The broth itself, though, is simple and bright, flavored with ginger, garlic, lemongrass, and star anise.
-Soy sauce and vinegar give the soup some depth, and a garnish of cilantro and scallions perks it up.
+Soy sauce and vinegar give the soup some depth, and a garnish of cilantro and scallions perk it up.